adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 the requirements of the machine you're trying to build.
 The basic functionality is _exactly the same_: nodes merely hold values and connect to other nodes.

-To see how linked lists relate to binary search trees, merely insert values into a binary-search-tree-enabled `Node` in ascending order.
-Only the right side of the tree will be populated, so the `right` property of the binary-search-enabled `Node` is effectively the `next` property of the linked-list `Node`.

 If you want to create a graph instead of a binary search tree or linked list, how would you make the transformation?
 Well, you can have an arbitrary number of connections to other nodes, so our `Node` class would have a property holding a _list_ of connections instead of a `next` or `left` or `right` property.
 Inserting a node would be a matter of connecting it to a known node, so precisely how the insertion would work depends on what rules govern the relationships between nodes--i.e., on what kind of graph it is.

-Issues like this are rather like asking questions about how large a gear must be, how many teeth it must have, and what shape the teeth must be, in order for the mechanism to work the way it is supposed to work.
+I hope it's clearer now why issues like this are similar to issues of how large a gear must be, how many teeth it must have, and what shape the teeth must be, in order for the mechanism to work the way it is supposed to work.

 # Relative Importance of Data Structures and Code